myrahmoun/deliberation/proof.md

 [`algorithm.py`](algorithm.py), together with the incremental update helpers in [`helpers.py`](helpers.py).

-We are precise about *what* is being claimed.
-The algorithm is a **greedy local search** (hill climbing) over a swap neighborhood.
-The theorem we prove is therefore not global optimality, but rather:

-> **Theorem.** At every iteration the algorithm maintains a valid partition into
+> At every iteration the algorithm maintains a valid partition into
-> equal-sized groups; its cached centroids and dispersions are always *exact*;
-> every accepted swap *strictly increases* the true objective; and the algorithm
+> equal-sized groups; every accepted swap *strictly increases* the true objective; and the algorithm
 > terminates.
 Hence it returns a valid partition whose objective is no worse than
 > the random initial partition, and which is a **local optimum with respect to the
 > single-pair swap neighborhood** once no improving swap remains.